AliTVTeam/AliTV-perl-interface/doc/alitv-filter.md

 - `--help|?|man`  Help

-    Shows description of this programs, its usage, and its parameters/options.
+    Shows description of this program, its usage, and its parameters/options.

 - --input  Input file

     The name of the input file.
-Default value is input from STDIN which might be switched on by `--input -`.
+Default value is input from STDIN which can be manually enabled by `--input -`.

 - --output   Output file

     The name of the output file.
-Default value is output to STDOUT which might be switched on by `--output -`.
+Default value is output to STDOUT which can be manually enabled by `--output -`.

 - `--min-link-identity`/`--max-lin-identity`   Minimum/Maximum identity for Links